Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

-Although the function of both conventional and automated container terminals are the same (ship to shore transfers), their operations differ.
-In a conventional terminal, containers are brought to a pickup/drop-off area, where they will be moved to the stacking area by a holster or a straddle carrier.
-Then, they will be brought quay-side by another holster or straddle carrier when ready to be loaded unto a ship.
+Although the function of both conventional and automated container terminals are the same (ship to shore transfer), their operations differ.
+In a conventional terminal, containers are brought to a pickup/drop-off area, where they will be moved to the stacking area by a holster truck or a straddle carrier.
+Then, they will be brought quay-side by another holster truck or straddle carrier when ready to be loaded unto a ship.
 The emerging automated container terminal paradigm relies on block layouts that are perpendicular to the piers.
 These stacking blocks are serviced by automated stacking cranes (ASC), allowing quick storage and retrieval.
 On the gate-side, stacks are serviced by trucks that have their containers picked up by an ASC.
 On the pier-side, containers are retrieved by straddle carriers or automated guided vehicles (AGV; for fully automated terminals) and brought to the end of a stack.
-The main differences between conventional and automated container terminal configurations are that the latter is reducing horizontal ground movements and removing vehicles from the stacking areas, enabling a higher stacking density.
+The main differences between conventional and automated container terminal configurations are that the latter reduces horizontal ground movements and removes vehicles from the stacking areas, enabling a higher stacking density.

-Areas nearby container terminals tend to have a high concentration of activities linked to freight distribution, such as distribution centers, empty container storage depots, trucking companies, and large retailers.
+Areas close to container terminals tend to have a high concentration of activities linked to freight distribution, such as distribution centers, empty container storage depots, trucking companies, and large retailers.
 This is commonly associated with high congestion levels around the port terminal facilities.
 To deal with the issue, the design of several container terminals has been modified to include coordination between on-dock rail facilities and satellite terminals as well as container depots.
 The goal is to transfer a part of the footprint to another less constrained location.

 7. Terminal Capacity Use and Optimization